pulse2percept/pulse2percept/doc/topics/models.rst

 resolution, or object-recognition performance.

-``measure()`` applies to model-produced brightness percepts and raises for the RGB percepts returned by scene composition, whose values are display intensities.
+``measure()`` applies to model-produced brightness percepts and raises for the RGB percepts :py:meth:`~pulse2percept.vision.Scene.render` returns, whose values are display intensities.
 Positions and sizes are in degrees of visual angle, so the percept must have been built on a :py:class:`~pulse2percept.topography.Grid2D`; a percept holding bare pixel